 Applying Innovation Metrics and Objectives by Department

-Within internal innovation programs, what’s your view on applying innovation objectives by department, giving them the same relevance as the traditional objectives teams are evaluated for?
+Within internal innovation programs, what’s your view in applying innovation objectives by department, giving them the same relevance as the traditional objectives teams are evaluated for?

 If innovation is a priority, it should absolutely be included in company, department, and personal objectives.
 If it’s not in the objectives, we shouldn’t be surprised if nothing happens.

 I once worked with a company that had “growth” as its company-wide priority.
 It was mentioned in every big meeting, and every single person in the company knew that was the priority.
-But the only team that had growth as part of its own objective was the growth team.
+But there were no innovation KPIs.
+The only team that had growth as part of its own objective was the growth team.

 They didn’t even have an engineer to actually implement the growth experiments the growth hacker came up with.
 So it wasn’t a big surprise when growth never really happened.